Oakam Limited Trading as “Oakam” or “Loal”

 This website will be used to provide creditors and customers with information and is being updated when information becomes available on the administration of the Company.

-The administrators have set up a dedicated email address and phone number for creditors and customers to contact the administration team.
+The administrators have set up a dedicated email address to contact the administration team.

 Due to the early stages of the administrations, the information we have is limited, we therefore request that creditors and customers continue to consult the website.
 We will continue to update creditors and customers as additional information becomes available so please watch this website for updates.